davidppenny/Detecting-Fake-Amazon-Reviews/README.md

 overall_readability_index| Based upon all the above tests, returns the estimated school grade level required to understand the text. | 8.0 total_sentiment | Returns the overall sentiment of a review. | 13

-# Results:
+## Results:

 ![Feature Importance Image](/data/feature_importance.png?raw=true)

-Essentially we can determine the following from the above image:
-- Reviews having a 'Verified Purchase' label are much less likely to be falsified.
+From the image obove we can determine that reviews having a 'Verified Purchase' label are much less likely to be falsified.
+This should be unsuprising.
+However is doesn't tell us if perhaps the reviewer was paid/compensated to purchase the product and requested to leave an falsified or 'unauthentic' review.
-- Reviews with a smaller Mean Word Length and that read at a lower grade level (lower Flesch-Kincaid Grade) are less likely to be falsified.
-- Reviews that are easier to read, have a higher rating and and a higher overall sentiment are more likely to be falsified.

 |    Model     |    Accuracy   |   Precision   |     Recall    |    F1-score   |
 |------------- | ------------- | ------------- | ------------- | ------------- |